Blending science, entertainment - OrissaPOST

 R.V.
 Raja Kumar, Director, IIT Bhubaneswar, said, “With greater influx of capital pouring into this new frontier of modern-era research, we have witnessed enormous strides in technology that promise to secure an optimistic prospective.
 What excites IIT Bhubaneswar the most about space technologies is that it’s an opportunity for us to put the best of humanity forward into the future.

-This apart, there are various attraction in terms of entertainment.
+This apart, there are various atrraction in terms of entertainment.
 The second day of the fest will see funny gigs performed by Comicstaan fame stand-up comedian Shashwat Maheswari.

 The biggest catch of this year’s event will be the performance of youth sensation and popular singer Dhvani Bhanushali.
 Several workshops pertaining to latest standards and topics such as Mercedes Engine Analysis, IoT with Google Assistant, Hexapod, Big Data & Data Analytics and Bridge Design among others will be conducted during the fest.